-The official PMI, which largely focuses on big andstate-owned firms, and its sister survey on the services sector,will both be released on Tuesday.
+The official PMI, which largely focuses on big and state-owned firms, and its sibling survey for the services sector, will be released on Thursday.